-- 3. sheet materials, Characteristics and quality Polythene 1000-gauge (250 micron) thickness.
+3. sheet materials, Characteristics and quality - Polythene 1000-gauge (250 micron) thickness.
 Uses, creating an enclosure or wrapping materials.
-Defects rips, tears etc, thin, creased - 4. tapes Characteristics, poly cloth tape, tears easily to apply, strong adhesive quality.
-Uses normally used in constructing enclosures and sealing packages wrapped in polythene.
-Limitations adherence can be lessened when used on hot, cold or dusty surfaces.
-Defects none that effect the general usage. - 5. spray tack.
-Characteristics aerosol contact adhesive.
-Uses normally used in constructing enclosures and sealing packages wrapped in polythene.
-Limitations toxic, needs to be used in a well ventilated area.
-Defects none that effect general usage. - 6. removal materials and equipment Characteristics need to be disposable or reused following decontamination or if not decontaminated, securely packaged and transported to next site in readiness to use.
-Uses removal of asbestos.
-Limitations none that effect the general usage.
-Defects electrical items may need PAT testing and regular inspection. - 7. hygiene facilities See 1. - 8. hand and powered tools and equipment.
-Characteristics need to be disposable or reused following decontamination or if not decontaminated, securely packaged and transported to next site in readiness to use.
-Uses removal of asbestos.
-Limitations none that effect the general usage.
-Defects electrical items may need PAT testing and regular inspection. - 9. test equipment Characteristics produces non-toxic smoke.
-Uses to check enclosure integrity.
-Limitations can take a short period of time to heat up prior to use.
-Defects electrical items may need PAT testing and regular inspection. - 4.2 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. - The candidate can select resources to complete the works in accordance with the plan of work. - 4.3 State how the resources should be used correctly, how problems associated with the resources are reported and how the organisational procedures are used.
+Defects - rips, tears etc., thin, creased.

+4. tapes - Characteristics, poly cloth tape, tears easily to apply, strong adhesive quality.
+Uses - normally used in constructing enclosures and sealing packages wrapped in polythene.
+Limitations - adherence can be lessened when used on hot, cold or dusty surfaces.
+Defects - none that effect the general usage.

+5. spray tack.
+Characteristics - aerosol contact adhesive.
+Uses - normally used in constructing enclosures and sealing packages wrapped in polythene.

+Limitations - toxic, needs to be used in a well ventilated area.
+Defects - none that effect general usage.

+6. removal materials and equipment - Characteristics - need to be disposable or reused following decontamination or if not decontaminated, securely packaged and transported to next site in readiness to use.
+Uses - removal of asbestos.
+Limitations - none that effect the general usage.
+Defects - electrical items may need PAT testing and regular inspection.

+7. hygiene facilities - See 1.

+8. hand and powered tools and equipment.
+Characteristics - need to be disposable or reused following decontamination or if not decontaminated, securely packaged and transported to next site in readiness to use.
+Uses - removal of asbestos.
+Limitations - none that effect the general usage.
+Defects - electrical items may need PAT testing and regular inspection.

+9. test equipment - Characteristics - produces non-toxic smoke.
+Uses - to check enclosure integrity.
+Limitations - can take a short period of time to heat up prior to use.
+Defects - electrical items may need PAT testing and regular inspection.

+4.3 Describe how to confirm that the resources and materials conform to the specification.

+The learner can select resources to complete the works in accordance with the plan of work.

+4.4 Describe how the resources should be used correctly and how problems associated with the resources are reported.

-The candidate can use resources in accordance with information, instruction and training provided as well as the directions from the plans of work.
-The candidate notifies any problems associated with the resources to the supervisor in accordance with organisational procedures.
+The learner can use resources in accordance with information, instruction and training provided as well as the directions from the plans of work.
+The learner notifies any problems associated with the resources to the supervisor in accordance with organisational procedures.